 Mark is pain-free and is back to being active—riding his bike and working on his house.

-Some causes of hip and knee pain include arthritis (osteoarthritis, rheumatoid arthritis or post-traumatic arthritis that develops after an injury), osteoporosis, bone disease or an abnormality.
+Some causes of hip pain include arthritis (osteoarthritis, rheumatoid arthritis or post-traumatic arthritis that develops after an injury), osteoporosis, bone disease or an abnormality.

 Commonly treated hip conditions include: